Elk City, ID

 Average Travel Time

-Using averages, employees in Elk City, ID have a similar commute time (26.6 minutes) than the normal US worker (26.6 minutes).
-Additionally, 0% of the workforce in Elk City, ID have "super commutes" in excess of 90 minutes.
+Using averages, employees in Elk City, ID have a shorter commute time (N/A minutes) than the normal US worker (26.6 minutes).
+Additionally, N/A% of the workforce in Elk City, ID have "super commutes" in excess of 90 minutes.

 The chart below shows how the median household income in Elk City, ID compares to that of it's neighboring and parent geographies.